-Parents of students at the school are encouraged to contact members of staff by email wherever possible.
-(Details at abingdon.org.uk/staff-members.)
-If the appropriate email address cannot be found, please use the Common Room email address indicating who the message is for.
-General telephone enquiries from parents should be directed in the first instance to the Common Room Secretary (common.room@abingdon.org.uk; +44 (0)1235 521563).
-Direct telephone line information for some members of staff is available on the website under the 'Contact' tab.
-The principal school number +44 (0)1235 521563 will be answered by a receptionist between 8.00 and 17.30 Monday to Friday during term-time and between 9.00 and 16.00 on week-days during the school holidays.
+Parents of students are encouraged to contact members of staff by email wherever possible.
+Members of the teaching staff may be contacted through a student's tutor or by using the staff directory in the Parent Portal.
+General telephone enquiries from parents should be directed in the first instance to the Common Room Secretary

+(common.room@abingdon.org.uk; +44 (0)1235 521563).

+The principal school number +44 (0)1235 521563 will be answered by a receptionist between 8.00 and 17.30 Monday to Friday during term-time and between 9.00 and 16.00 on week days during the school holidays.
 On Saturdays contact should be made with the Sports Centre receptionist: +44 (0)1235 849062 for matters relating to sport.
 Outside office hours, messages can be left on the answer machine.
 The porters' mobile for out of hours emergencies only is +44 (0)333 0062963.